lmotta/polygonclickmap/wiki_en.md

       * The virtual field with expression that calculate area.
       * Select the projected CRS (linear unit).
       * Create virtual field if the group is selected.
+  * Growth region using diagonal pixels (8 pixels):
+      * If selected, it will use the 8 neighbor pixels for calculus of growth.
   * Adjusts border:
       * If selected, it will adjust the borders between the polygons after poligonize of regions.
   ![Ajusts border](./resources_wiki/ajustborder.gif "Adjusts border")